GSA/piv-guides/_devconfig/ssh-all.md

 ---
 layout: default
-title: Use PIV/CAC and Secure Shell (SSH) for Remote Access to a UNIX-like Server
+title: Use PIV/CAC for Secure Shell (SSH) to a UNIX-like Server
 permalink: /devconfig/ssh-all
 collection: devconfig
 ---

 To use SSH for remote access to a UNIX-like server, you need to authenticate your PIV/CAC.
-This can be done from a Windows, Linux, or Mac workstation/computer.
-You also need to configure the UNIX-like server for remote access.
+You can authenticate your PIV/CAC and use SSH from a Windows, Linux, or Mac workstation/computer.
+For remote access, you also need to configure the targeted UNIX-like server.

+Select the link for your operating system (OS).
+(Also, please review _Configure a UNIX-like Server_.)

   * [Use PIV/CAC for SSH from a Windows Computer](#use-piv/cac-for-ssh-from-a-windows-computer)
   * [Using PIV/CAC and SSH from a Linux Computer](#using-piv/cac-and-ssh-for-remote-access-from-a-linux-computer)